Club News :: The Friday Flyer

 Travel Club

-Travel Club functions are open to Canyon Lakers who would like to attend even though they aren't a member of the club.
-They are invited to call the person in charge of the event; arrangements can be made to attend and get acquainted with the club.
+Travel Club functions are open to Canyon Lakers who would like to attend even though they are not members of the club.
+Those interested in attending a club event should contact the person in charge of the event; arrangements can be made to attend and get acquainted with the club.

-The trip to the Parade of Roses in Pasadena on January 2, 2017 is now “wait list only”.
-If you wish to be on the wait list, contact Nyla Finch at 951-757-6760.

-The multi-day trip this spring will be with Collette Tours called Southern Charm and is set for April 9-15.
-After arriving by plane and exploring Charleston, South Carolina, the group will travel on to Savannah, Georgia, Jekyll Island, St. Simons Island, Jacksonville and St Augustine, Florida.
-The cost of $2799.00 (dbl) is a time-sensitive price and includes air and some meals.
-Call Lou DeYoung at 915-244-7100 for more or visit the club's website at www.canyonlaketravelclub.org
+The April Southern Charm trip is now closed but the club has several single and multi-day trips in the planning stages including "Gone, but not forgotten," at the Camelot Theater in Palm Springs on March 7.
+The show pays tribute to Ricky Nelson, Roy Orbison, Patsy Cline and the Everly Brothers.
+Lunch will be at the Billy Reed's Restaurant Bakery and Bar.
+The cost is of this event is $102 for members; $107 for non-members.
+Reservation deadline is February 1.
+For more information about this event, contact Kathy Bacon at 951-246-9968.
+More details can be found on the club's website at www.canyonlaketravelclub.org.

 CLAWS